aces/Loris-MRI/docs/scripts_md/deletemincsqlwrapper.md

  - For the example query provided (in `$queryF`), all inserted scans with types like `t1` or `t2`, having a `slice thickness` in the range of `4 mm` will be deleted.
     - A use-case of this deletion query might be that initially the project did not exclude `t1` or `t2` modalities having 4 mm slice thickness, and subsequently, the study `mri_protocol` table has been changed to add tighter checks on slice thickness.

-## Methods

 # TO DO